vinifala/weather-widget/README.md

 Things left out or not complete due to time constraint

 - I'd like to make the widget API agnostic, that is why there's an input interface and the call to the API is imported in the component instead of hard coded there.
 I have layed the foundation to open the possibility of reusing the widget with another weather information provider, however that's not fully fleshed out.
 I would like to have made an abstract class to serve as interface between the API data and the data the widget requires to work.
-Each API would then extend this class and transform data to fit the interface
+Each API would then extend this class and transform data to fit the interface and be passed to the component

 - Styled componend generated class names.
 I would have liked to have given meaningful class names